 [CID981]

-When the direction of the frame is from the AP to the non-AP the AP STA starts a frame exchange by sending a frame addressed to the relay STA with ACK Indication field set to ACK NDP Response.
-The relay STA shall set the implicit ACK Indication field of the response frame NDP ACK that is transmitted to the AP STA to Not ACK, BlockAck or CTS Long Response. and The relay STA shall set the Relayed Frame field of the response frame that is transmitted to the non-AP STA to 1.
+When the direction of the frame is from the AP to the non-AP, the AP starts a frame exchange by sending a frame addressed to the relay STA with ACK Indication field set to ACK NDP Response.
+The relay STA shall set the Implicit ACK Indication field of the response NDP ACK frame that is transmitted to the AP to Not ACK, BlockAck or CTS Long Response. and The relay STA shall set the Relayed Frame field of the response NDP ACK frame that is transmitted to the AP to 1.

 [CID982][262][263]

-The Relay STA shall transmit the received frame addressed to the non-AP STA that includes an ACK Indication field value of NDP Response SIFS after sending the response frame transmission that included an ACK Indication field value of ACK.
-Upon the successful receipt of the relayed frame, the non-AP STA shall set the implicit ACK Indication of the response frame to No ACKResponse.
+The Relay STA shall transmit the received frame addressed to the non-AP STA that included an ACK Indication field value of NDP Response, SIFS time after sending the response NDP ACK frame transmission that included an ACK Indication field value of ACK.
+Upon the successful receipt of the relayed frame, the non-AP STA shall transmit an NDP ACK frame to the Relay STA with the Implicit ACK Indication set to No ACKResponse.

 The AP uses a new TXOP for a new frame transmission.